misartg/misartg.github.io/_drafts/2022-01-31-Our-approach-to-LAPS-passwords-and-MDT.markdown

         * `Value name`: **DefaultUserName**
         * `Value type`: Any
         * `Value data`: *the username of the local administrator account that MDT uses*.
 In our case, this is the default, **Administrator** .
-* Ensure that your GPO for LAPS settings is applied **before** the second GPO for the registry item with the ILT settings.[^fn-precendence] That is, the first GPO made should have a higher precendence number than the second in the `Group Policy Inheritance` tab.
+* Order your GPOs so the LAPS settings GPO is applied **before** the second GPO dynamic LAPS enablement.[^fn-precedence] That is, the first GPO made should have a higher precedence number than the second in the `Group Policy Inheritance` tab.
 * Test!
-Check out your in-band/previously built clients to ensure that LAPS is applying to them, then try to test out an MDT build and ensure a domain-joined machine is does not have LAPS enabled during MDT's build process.
-You can use MDT's **Suspend**/**Resume** pattern to help you accomplish this, along with the **Resultant Set of Policies** snap-in.
+Check out your in-band/previously built clients to ensure that LAPS is applying to them, with `regedit` or the `LAPS UI` application.
+Then try to test out an MDT build and ensure a domain-joined machine is does not have LAPS enabled during MDT's build process.
+You can retry problematic deployments, or [use MDT's suspend/resume pattern](https://www.toddlamothe.com/deployment/pause-task-sequence-mdt-2010.htm) to help you accomplish this, verifying again with `regedit` or the `LAPS UI` application.
 You can further verify that a particular computer "flips" to enabled LAPS after it finishes its MDT build successfully.

-[^fn-precendence]: This isn't *technically* necessary with the design we have, but will be helpful later if someone alters your LAPS GPO and unwittingly enables it across the board.
-The hide you save may be your own!
-In the `Precendence` column, the smallest number is applied last.
-Being mindful and intentional with GPO precendence (and inherited precendence) is a good practice anyway, as the order of GPO/GPP application can overwrite a previous setting, and sometimes this is exactly what you want to accomplish something interesting.
-That's how the `Enforce` setting works on GPOs as well.
+[^fn-precedence]: This isn't *technically* necessary with the design we have, but will be helpful later if someone alters your LAPS GPO and unwittingly enables it across the board.
+The hide you save may be your own! **Precedence** is the order that the GPOs apply in.
+In the `Linked Group Policy Objects` and `Group Policy Inheritance` columns, **the smallest number is applied last**[^fn-precedence-vs-gpp-order].
+Being mindful and intentional with GPO precedence (and inherited precedence) is a good practice anyway, as the order of GPO/GPP application can overwrite a previous setting, and sometimes this is exactly what you want to accomplish something interesting.
+Manipulating precedence is how the `Enforce` setting works on GPOs as well.

+[^fn-precedence-vs-gpp-order]: Yes, it's annoying and confusing that numbers in GPO *precedence* and GPP *order* apply in reverse from one another!

 ### Our full step-by-step guide ###

 We'll expound on some of our decisions in this guide.
+And this guide might be userful for you if you're new to LAPS, Group Policy Preferences or the Item-level targeting features.

 #### Load the LAPS ADMX(es) into your AD if you haven't already. ####